 - Automatically verify all dependencies, at build time.

-If you’re thinking, this sounds like a job for “end-to-end
+This sounds like a job for end-to-end

-John Hancock is not only a famous name, it is slang meanin
+Named after John Hancock.
+In the U.S., John Hancock is not only a famous name, it is slang for a signature.

-Let’s say Alice is the author of some source code.
+To demonstrate, let’s say Alice is the author of some source code.
 Carol uses Alice’s package as a dependency.
 Carol wants to be certain that she has an unaltered copy of the software as published by Alice.

 Carol wants this verification to be automated, so that future builds can include Alice’s updates and bug fixes, but will never include malicious code written by someone attempting to spoof Alice.

-See hancock source code for documentation, including how to install and use.
+See hancock source code for more documentation.

 Hancock is open source software available under the AGPL 3 license.